 How can I access the wired network, regardless of the NAM quality?

-Email IT at email@example.com with your MAC address and system specifics (Make, model, operating system).
+If you can't access or complete the above form, email IT at email@example.com with your MAC address and system specifics (Make, model, operating system).
 We'll ask that you have PI approval (an email from him/her is fine) and to confirm your system is running an up-to-date and patched operating system per campus policy.

 I have a NAM but no network cable or switch?